 - Transpose: Click on “Transpose” and “Anti-transpose” from the same drop-down to flip as well as rotate the video.
 Transpose is when your video is rotated 270 degrees clockwise and flipped horizontally.
 Anti-transpose is the result when your video is rotated by 90 degrees clockwise and flipped horizontally.

-- Rotate by Certain Angle: Check on the check box besides the text that says “Rotate”.
+- Rotate by Certain Angle: Check on the checkbox beside the text that says “Rotate”.
 Move the angle dialer around.
 Your video will be rotated by a certain arbitrary degree.

 To Make the Rotation Permanent